Reviewing Lucira Health (LHDX) and Its Competitors

 |2.50

-Lucira Health presently has a consensus price target of $9.00, suggesting a potential upside of 61.58%.
-As a group, “Diagnostic substances” companies have a potential downside of 0.13%.
-Given Lucira Health’s higher probable upside, equities research analysts clearly believe Lucira Health is more favorable than its rivals.
+Lucira Health presently has a consensus price target of $9.00, suggesting a potential upside of 59.86%.
+As a group, “Diagnostic substances” companies have a potential downside of 0.14%.
+Given Lucira Health’s higher probable upside, equities analysts clearly believe Lucira Health is more favorable than its competitors.

 Summary

-Lucira Health rivals beat Lucira Health on 7 of the 12 factors compared.
+Lucira Health competitors beat Lucira Health on 7 of the 12 factors compared.

 Lucira Health Company Profile